utmandrew/virtual-mystery/docs/docker_setup/README.md

 8. **Change permissions on log files**
     Navigate to `virtual-mystery/src/vm-django/logs` and run `chmod 622 activity.log debug.log`.
-    This will enable the container to write to the log files.
+    This will enable the container to write to the log files on the host file system.

 ### Miscellaneous tips
 1. Enter the django container by running `sudo docker exec -it src_django_1 bash`.